helium/HIP/0055-validator-challenges.md

 [unresolved]: #unresolved-questions

-This plan *does* consider and allow for Validator slashing to the extent the data payloads exchanged between the Light Hotspots, the Validators, and the Consensus Group will include attestation data.
-This can can enable a slashing mechanism.
+This plan *does* consider and allow for Validator slashing to the extent the data payloads exchanged between the Light Hotspots and the Validators will include attestation data.
+This can enable a slashing mechanism.
 It does not however propose the slashing implementation itself, that could be proposed in a future HIP.